Larries

-Larries are shipping conspiracy theorists who falsely believe that the former One Direction bandmates Harry Styles and Louis Tomlinson had or still have a long-term and secret romantic relationship.
-A fundamental part of this conspiracy theory is that the two, name blended as "Larry Stylinson", have had their sexual identities deliberately concealed, known as closeting, by their management company, Modest Management, supposedly guided by homophobic corporate interests.
+Larries are shippers who believe that the former One Direction bandmates Harry Styles and Louis Tomlinson had or still have a long-term and secret romantic relationship.
+A fundamental part of this conspiracy theory is that the two, name blended as Larry Stylinson, have had their sexual identities concealed by their management company, Modest Management, supposedly guided by homophobic corporate interests.

-Despite repeated public disavowals from the pair, belief in the theory has not diminished over time.
-Larries have been one of the largest contingents in the One Direction fandom since the band's early days, and have repeatedly harassed Tomlinson, Styles, their girlfriends, and various family members.
+Even after repeated public disavowals from the pair, belief in the theory has not diminished over time.
+Larries have been one of the largest contingents in the One Direction fandom since the band's early days.
 Larries have a strong presence on social media, and the ship has regularly topped mentions on various fan fiction and social media sites.

 History

 Beginnings

-One Direction formed on The X Factor in 2010 and self-described Larries emerged soon after, inspired by the pair's close and public friendship.
-Their interactions on the show included Styles declaring in 2011 that his "first real crush" was Tomlinson.
+One Direction formed on The X Factor in 2010 and self-described Larries emerged soon after, inspired by the pair's close and public relationship.
 Since the beginning, most Larries have been insistent that Styles and Tomlinson have a real-life romantic relationship.
 According to an anonymous One Direction fan interviewed by The Daily Dot in 2012, "There's no real space in fandom for people who ship Harry/Louis in the fictional sense."
 Larries have been criticised for analysing Styles and Tomlinson's interactions to find evidence that a romantic relationship exists, and the fandom has often been described as "tinhatting", unable to separate fiction from reality.